HLXY-420/GuthKatzJointTheorem/README.md

 The theorem states that any set of $L$ lines in $\mathbb{R}^3$ determines at most $O(|L|^{3/2})$ joints.
 A "joint" is defined as a point where at least three non-coplanar lines intersect.

 Originally posed by Chazelle, Edelsbrunner, Guibas, Pollack, Seidel, Sharir, and Snoeyink in 1992, the conjecture was first proven by Guth and Katz in 2008 using algebraic geometry.
-This formalization utilizes the highly streamlined "Polynomial Method" proof discovered independently by Elekes, Kaplan, Sharir, and Quilodrán in 2009, as presented in Chapter 3 of Larry Guth's book *Polynomial Methods in Combinatorics*.
+This formalization follows the simplified proof in Larry Guth's book *Polynomial Methods in Combinatorics* (Chapter 3).

 ## The Mathematical Proof

-The formalized proof completely avoids complex algebraic geometry (like irreducible factorizations or Bézout's theorem) and relies on a brilliant combination of linear algebra and multivariable calculus:
+The proof completely avoids complex algebraic geometry (like irreducible factorizations or Bézout's theorem) and relies on a brilliant combination of linear algebra and multivariable calculus:

 1. **The Minimal Degree Polynomial:** If the set of joints $J$ is non-empty, parameter counting guarantees the existence of a non-zero trivariate polynomial $P$ vanishing on all joints, with a degree bounded by $3|J|^{1/3}$.
 We choose $P$ to be of *minimal* degree.
 2. **The Sparse Line Lemma:** We prove by contradiction that there must exist at least one line containing $\le 3|J|^{1/3}$ joints.
 If all lines contained more joints than the degree of $P$, $P$ would vanish entirely on every line.
 Consequently, its gradient $\nabla P$ would vanish at every joint.
 Since the partial derivatives of $P$ have strictly lower degrees, this contradicts the minimality of $P$'s degree.